First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

 This paper studies a general statistical estimation and inference problem under the distributed computing setup.
 As we mentioned, to achieve an efficient computation, we restrict ourselves to the use of only stochastic subgradient information.
 In particular, consider a general statistical estimation problem in the following risk minimization form,

 where $f(\cdot, \xii): \R^p \rightarrow \R$ is a convex loss function that can be non-differentiable (e.g., in quantile regression), and $\xii$ denotes the random sample from a probability distribution $\Pi$ (e.g., $\xii=(Y, \X)$ in a regression setup).
 Our goal is to estimate $\tee^* \in \mathbb{R}^p$ under the \emph{diverging dimension case}, where the dimensionality $p$ is allowed to go to infinity as the sample size grows (but $p$ grows at a slower rate than the sample size).
 This regime is more challenging than the fixed $p$ case.
 On the other hand, since this work does not make any sparsity assumption, the high dimensional setting where $p$ could be potentially larger than the sample size is beyond our scope.
-For the ease of illustration, we will use two motivating examples throughout the paper: (1) logistic regression with $f(\tee, \xii)=\log(1+\exp(-Y \X'\tee))$ (differentiable loss), and (2) quantile regression with $f(\tee, \xii)=(Y-\X'\tee)(\tau-I\{Y\leq \X'\tee\})$ (non-differentiable loss), where $\tau$ is the quantile level and $I\{\cdot\}$ is the indicator function.
+For the ease of illustration, we will use two motivating examples throughout the paper: (1) logistic regression with a differentiable loss, and (2) quantile regression with a non-differentiable loss.

-Given $n$ \emph{i.i.d.} samples $\{\xii_i\}_{i=1}^n$, a traditional non-distributed approach for estimating $\tee^*$ is to minimize the empirical risk via a deterministic optimization:
+Given $n$ \emph{i.i.d.} samples\footnote{With a slight abuse of notation, we use $n$ to denote either the sample size in non-distributed settings or the local sample size of a single machine in distributed settings. } $\{\xii_i\}_{i=1}^n$, a traditional non-distributed approach for estimating $\tee^*$ is to minimize the empirical risk via a deterministic optimization: